 The PhD candidate will use farming systems analysis and modelling to determine the benefits of real-time knowledge of plant-available water in on-farm decision-making.
 The candidate will develop an in-depth understanding of soil water use in cropping systems, and the impact of management decisions on water-use efficiency, drawing on data from the CSIRO Boorowa Agricultural Research Station (BARS) and other long-term cropping trials for verification and to augment the simulated data.

-The PhD project will be supported by a multidisciplinary team of researchers with experience in farming systems modelling, agronomy, crop physiology, and crop and soil sensing as well as to CSIRO’s broader team working in Digital Agriculture in the pursuit of innovative solutions for resilient farming.
+The PhD project will be supported by a multidisciplinary team of researchers with experience in farming systems modelling, agronomy, crop physiology, and crop and soil sensing as well as to CSIRO’s broader team working in digital agriculture in the pursuit of innovative solutions for resilient farming.

 2) General field and laboratory work methods including soil sampling, soil physical and chemical analyses, and related analysis of data.

-3) An In-depth understanding of the crop water balance, crop physiological responses to water deficit and the interactions in farming systems that lead to improved water-use efficiency.
+3) An in-depth understanding of the crop water balance, crop physiological responses to water deficit and the interactions in farming systems that lead to improved water-use efficiency.

 5) Transferable core scientific skills including data management, analysis, presentations, paper writing, and peer review, as well as working in a multi-disciplinary team.